Xanthine Bladder Stones in Dogs

 Xanthine stones form in concentrated urine that has an abnormally high xanthine concentration.
 But how does a dog develop abnormal xanthine concentrations in the urine?

-Xanthine is a substance that is produced in the breakdown of certain proteins.
-When xanthine is produced, there is a specific enzyme (xanthine oxidase) that breaks it down into other substances that can be readily eliminated from the body.
-If a dog does not have adequate levels of the xanthine oxidase enzyme, elevated levels of xanthine can build up in the urine.
+Xanthine is a substance that is produced in the breakdown of purines, which are found in animal proteins.
+There is a specific enzyme (xanthine oxidase) that then breaks it down further into uric acid, which is eliminated from the body.
+If a dog does not have adequate levels of the xanthine oxidase enzyme, elevated levels of xanthine can build up in the blood and spill over into the urine.
 This leads to the formation of xanthine urinary tract stones.

-Dogs can also develop decreased xanthine oxidase activity when treated with allopurinol.
-This drug, which is used to treat urate urinary tract stones and an infection known as leishmaniasis, can lead to increased xanthine levels in the urine and the formation of xanthine urinary stones.
+Dogs can also develop decreased xanthine oxidase activity when treated with a medication called Allopurinol.
+This medication, which is used to treat another type of urinary tract stone called urate, and an infection called leishmaniasis, can lead to increased xanthine levels in the urine and the formation of xanthine urinary stones.

 What are the signs of xanthine urinary tract stones?